 When the protection systems are reducing the level, this is indicated by illuminating the left-hand Amplifier channel protection indicator.
 This will also illuminate when the output voltage is 'clipping'.
 This indicator will remain permanently illuminated if the channel has been muted by the protection systems.
 The Mute button will also flash.
+This will usually also be indicated by a warning message on the display.

-Some types of protection affect all output channels, so you may see the Amplifier indicator illuminated, and the Mute indicator flash, on every channel.
-Note that the 'Locate' feature in System Engineer will also cause the Mute indicators to flash.
+Some types of protection affect all output channels, so you may see the Amplifier indicator illuminated, and the Mute button flash, on every channel.